How are mentors selected?

 - Release day(s) (1 release day for each candidate) provided by the district and/or school to be used for classroom observations, completing formative assessment events, and planning

 - Mentor stipend

-- Eligibility for 10 quarter units of continuing education through UCSB Extension each year (UCSB unit fees are paid by each individual)
+- Eligibility for 10 quarter units of continuing education through UCSB PaCE each year (UCSB unit fees are paid by each individual)